CichowskiK/Data-Science/README.md

 # Data-Science
-Some of my projects connected to Data Science.
-Most of them are my course work
+A collection of Data Science projects created as part of the Introduction to Data Science course, demonstrating skills in data analysis, visualization, and basic machine learning.